This is a great little Tropical Guava fruit that tastes very sweet, with quite a delicious pear/apple nature to it.

 Flowering occurs mostly during spring and summer (i.e. from September to February).
 The fruit is either rounded (i.e. globose), egg-shaped (i.e. ovoid) or pear-shaped (i.e. pyriform) and turns from green to yellowish in colour as it matures.

 To propagate the seeds, soak them in warm water for 3-4 hours.
 Prepare a pot filled with seed starting mix, and sprinkle seeds in it.
 Now put the pot on a warm, well-lit spot, like a windowsill.
-To speed up germination, you can install a small plastic or cellophane cover over the top of a pot.

 10 seeds per packet